 One factor that every small business owner should not overlook and treat as important as others is the wage and tax statement form, also known as the W-2 form.
 Each year by January 31, employers must send to employees these forms to file their income tax returns.

 W-2 tax forms demand attention when filing.
-Failure to submit on time and improper entered information could lead to fines.
+Failure to submit on time and improperly entered information could lead to fines.
 This article tackles everything you need to know when filing a W-2 form.

 What is Form W-2?